ktaylor63/southeast/site/content/faq/kentucky-arrow-darter-final-listing-as-threatened.md

 ---
-title: 'Final Listing - Threatened Species Status for the Kentucky Arrow Darter and Designation of Critical Habitat'
+title: 'Final listing - threatened status for the Kentucky arrow darter and designation of critical habitat'
 description: 'Frequently asked questions about the final listing of the Kentucky arrow darter as a threatened species under the Endangered Species Act.'
+date: 2016-10-04
 tags:
     - Fish
     - Kentucky